rizkjackson/CBC-website/content/software/index.md

 ## Scientific Software
 One of our priorities is to provide scientifically sound and reproducible research results.
-In order to achive this we make use of a large number of high-quality computational software tools provided by the industry and the academic world.
+In order to achieve this we make use of a large number of high-quality computational software tools provided by the industry and the academic world.
 We try to use open-source software as far as possible, particularly because it is